-The Company has entered into a bridge financing agreement with its bankers for up to \$1,400,000 at an assumed rate of 6.5%.
-This bridge will be refinanced with the issuance of common shares and other permanent capital including long-term debt facilities.
-It is assumed the total anticipated funding requirement of \$1,433,000 will be initially financed by the bridge acquisition facility and the assumed debt will be subsequently refinanced at an average rate of 6.5%.
+The Corporation has entered into a bridge financing agreement with its bankers for up to \$1,400,000.
+This bridge will be refinanced with the issuance of common shares, preference shares and long-term debt facilities.
+It is assumed the total anticipated funding requirement of \$1,459,000 will be initially financed by the bridge acquisition facility and the assumed debt will be subsequently refinanced at an average rate of 7.0%.